 Bloom Time: Spring to summer

 Calceolaria crenata is a perennial plant with a branching habit and soft cordate leaves.
 It grows up to 3.3 feet (1 m) tall.
-Flowers are yellow, up to 0.5 inch (1.2 cm) in diameter, and appear in clusters from spring to summer.
+Flowers are yellow, up to 0.5 inches (1.2 cm) in diameter, and appear in clusters from spring to summer.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).